-Discloses key climate-related metrics for the Scheme's investment portfolio and details targets set by the Trustee.
+Discloses key climate-related metrics for the Scheme's investment portfolio and details progress against the target set by the Trustee.

 GOVERNANCE

 OVERSIGHT OF CLIMATE-RELATED RISKS AND OPPORTUNITIES

 The Trustee Board has ultimate responsibility for ensuring effective governance of Environmental, Social and Governance factors including climate-related risks and opportunities, and for meeting its obligations under the associated legislation.